congresointeractivo/scraper-bills/README.md

 More fields to come.

+Then pushes that over to BillIt, where it can be consumed using a BillIt API client (https://github.com/ciudadanointeligente/api-client) or the web interface of the instance (usually http://localhost:3003/bills).

 #Requirements
+* Linux
+* Ruby
-* A working installation of BillIt or a remote instance.
+* A working installation of BillIt (requires MongoDB) or a remote instance.
 Check: https://github.com/ciudadanointeligente/bill-it/
-* Ruby

 #Usage

+Modify @api_url in scrappable classes to match the BillIt instance location.

 ```
 cd scraper-bills
 bundle install